GiovanniHD201E/Bedeutung_means_Python/docs/index.md

-## Olá!
+# Olá!
 Hallo!
 Hello!

-### Parâmetros de comunicabilidade, expressividade, usw.
+## Parâmetros de comunicabilidade, expressividade, usw

 Escrevo aqui sob os seguintes parâmetros:

 - o texto deve ser excelentemente escrito se em português (do Brasil).
 - if German or English is used, I beg your tolerance about my errors.

-### Why Portuguese?
+## Why Portuguese?

 Clear ideas in this page are only assured if text is in Portuguese.

-### Why German?
+## Why German?

 Love, simple so!
 With "esmero" and careful, 'auch wenn' with unavoidable errors.

-### English was loved...
+## English was loved...

 Now it is used just for convenience and pragmatics concerns, without careful nor revision.
 I did not love it anymore, nevertheless I need it.

-You can use the [editor on GitHub](https://github.com/GiovanniHD201E/Multifokus/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.
+I, and oly I, is supposed to have rights of edition here.
+The link is: [editor on GitHub](https://github.com/GiovanniHD201E/Multifokus/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.